A Colorado Springs house built for you and 'the environments that surround you'

 “[We] just happened upon this perfect lot,” said Caitlin Auyer, the house's owner. “[We wanted to] build something that follows, kind of, the footprint of the land and lets the environment around it … dictate how it's laid out and how it's going to efficiently perform.”

 Passive House standards refer to a specific type of building first designed in Europe a few decades ago that takes energy efficiency to a new level.
-Everything from the ground up is built with special materials and designed to make it energy efficient and airtight, allowing most of the heating and cooling of the home to happen naturally.
+Everything from the ground up is built with special materials and design in mind to make it energy efficient and airtight, allowing most of the heating and cooling of the home to happen naturally.

 Auyer's home sits on the west side of Colorado Springs near the Garden of the Gods with an epic view of Pikes Peak.
 The surroundings and view, while stunning, present some challenges for the home.